 pCloud is a lesser-known competitor to Dropbox or Google Drive, but it stands out as a better alternative.

-pCloud has innovated with its Lifetime single-payment offers and its offer dedicated to the family (2 TB to be shared with 4 other people).
-All Lifetime offers are currently particularly interesting with a -65% promotion and even -80% for the 10TB plan.
+pCloud has innovated with its single-payment Lifetime offers and its dedicated family offer (2TB to share with 4 other people).
+All Lifetime offers are currently particularly attractive, with a promotion of -65% and even -80% for the 10TB plan.

 - All service and data based in Switzerland

-- No client-side encryption to protect your files yet (but soon available according to kDrive)
+- No client-side encryption yet to protect your files (but soon available, according to kDrive)

-Its free 15GB package is interesting but limited in functionality.
-Fortunately, kDrive offers a free 30-day trial of its more comprehensive paid plans.
+Its free 15 GB package is interesting, but limited in functionality.
+Fortunately, kDrive offers a free 30-day trial of its more comprehensive paid packages.

 3. Icedrive: modern cloud storage with good value for money

-- 10 GB of free cloud space
+- 10 GB free cloud space

 - Website and applications in English only